“I don’t want to earn more money,” said nobody except Daniel Suelo.

 If you live in the US, for example, you could make money for yourself by working as a delivery driver.
 People all over the country need stuff moved and you could do it for them.

 For those who enjoy driving this could prove to be a lucrative side-hustle.
-It’s definitely not my idea of fun and maybe it’s not yours either.
 I’m more of a ‘two carrots, one knife’ kind of gal, which is probably why I find the opportunities below so appealing.

 3 Eco-Friendly Ways to Earn More Money

 Along with fattening your wallet, these side-hustles all have the added benefit of helping the planet.
-They won’t make you rich in a monetary sense, but they will allow you to dust off your eco-warrior cape and make a difference in your ‘hood.
+You won’t earn enough to quit your day job, but they will allow you to dust off your eco-warrior cape and make a difference in your ‘hood.

 1. Start a Pet Waste Removal Service